egsaatucla/egsaatucla.github.io/README.md

 #eGSA @ UCLA Website
+This is the 2015 revamp of the eGSA website by [Jon Van Lew](http://jon.vanlew.net) so blame him if anything goes wrong.
+It is based on the hugely popular [clean-blog-jekyll](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll) theme.

 ## Adding New Officers
 I tried to make it easier for future adding and removing of current officers -- but it's a little hacked because of Jekyll on GitHub being primarily targeted at blogs.
 So each officer is a "post" in the `_posts` directory.
 These are the steps to adding a new officer:

-1. Add a file to the `_posts` directory with a format like `2015-01-01-officer_name.md`
+* Add a file to the `_posts` directory with a format like `2015-01-01-officer_name.md`
-2. Add the appropriate keywords to the file, such as this:
+* Add the appropriate keywords to the file, such as this:

 ```
 ---